Boxy Vs Bulbous Nasal Tip

 Ideally, the nose should appear like an equilateral triangle when viewed from the base.

 If you are satisfied with the rest of your nasal structure, then tip reconstruction can be performed as an isolated procedure.
 However, some patients may find that they want to straighten out their nose or reduce the size of their nostrils along with correcting a boxy tip.
-Dr. Hamawy uses 3D imaging to show you what your nose will look like following nasal tip correction and how it would look if he implemented additional techniques.
+Dr. Hamawy uses 3D imaging to show you what your nose will look like following nasal tip correction and how it would look if he implemented additional techniques of rhinoplasty in New Jersey.

 Following nasal tip surgery, your nose will be taped for approximately one week.
 Swelling may persist for a number of weeks.
 The final, beautiful result of the surgery is typically seen at about the 4-6 month mark.
 However, the tip may feel slightly rigid for up to a year following surgery due to the placement of sutures.
 After this time, full feeling and flexibility should return to the nose.